Baby vision, hearing and sensory development

 Parents of newborn babies are always anxious.
 How well their baby can see or hear are often big concerns.

-These worries should be eased by the NHS Healthy Child Programme.
-This includes a series of reviews, screening tests and information to support parents.
+These worries should be eased by the NHS Healthy Child Programme, which includes a series of reviews, screening tests and information to support parents.

 The programme begins in your GP surgery, local clinic or children's centre.